 The success of our Packet8 voice and video communications service is dependent upon future demand for VoIP telephony systems and services.
 In order for the IP telephony market to continue to grow, several things need to occur.
 Telephone and cable service providers must continue to invest in the deployment of high speed broadband networks to residential and business customers.
 VoIP networks must improve quality of service for real-time communications, managing effects such as packet jitter, packet loss, and unreliable bandwidth, so that toll-quality service can be provided.
 VoIP telephony equipment and services must achieve a similar level of reliability that users of the public switched telephone network have come to expect from their telephone service.
-VoIP telephony service providers must offer cost and feature benefits to their customers that are sufficient to cause the customers to switch away from traditional telephony service providers.
+VoIP telephony service providers.
 Furthermore, end users in markets serviced by recently deregulated telecommunications providers are not familiar with obtaining services from competitors of these providers and may be reluctant to use new providers, such as us.
 We will need to devote substantial resources to educate customers and end users about the benefits of VoIP telephony solutions in general and our services in particular.
 If any or all of these factors fail to occur, our business may decline.